Deep Agent AI Use Cases: Where Deep Agents Actually Deliver Value

 When should teams use deep agents instead of simpler AI?

-Teams should use planning-based, long-horizon agents when automation involves complexity, time, and coordination.
+Teams should use planning-based, deep agents when automation involves complexity, time, and coordination.

 - Tasks require multiple steps over time